 She is passionate about contributing towards a more ethical, ecologically-minded and conscious global society and strongly believes in empowering each and every one of us to create positive changes as individuals and within our communities to regenerate, nurture and protect both humanity and the Earth.
 In inspiration, she turns to the sacred wisdom held by indigenous and wisdom cultures that she believes is essential to reintroduce into our modern paradigm in order for mankind to find its place by nature’s side so that harmony may prevail.

 Inspired by her training with a Bwiti master from Gabon since 2012, Nannette coaches individuals and companies to become the best version of themselves.

-As an artist, Nannette’s water colours portray the beauty of nature, as a representation of one’s own true nature.
+As an artist, Jessie’s water colours portray the beauty of nature, as a representation of one’s own true nature.